The Infatuation: Zagat acquisition

 On March 5, 2018, The Infatuation acquired Zagat's brand and assets from Google.
 They did not disclose the amount.
 They will reportedly operate as two distinct brands, with The Infatuation retaining its editorial-first focus and Zagat will expand user surveys and develop a new tech-driven platform.

 #EEEEEATS

 In 2012, The Infatuation started to use #EEEEEATS as a way to tag their food photos on Instagram.
-The 5 E's are explained as a way to make "[what we do] feel fun" and "[to not] take things too seriously."
+The 5 Es are explained as a way to make "[what we do] feel fun" and "[to not] take things too seriously."
 The hashtag was quickly adopted by the food community and now has grown to over 10 million tags.
 The company also operates 22 different Instagram handles including the main @infatuation account, one for each of their operating cities, and food-specific accounts like @pizza, @avocadotoast, and @burger.

 Underfinger

 In May 2014, The Infatuation published a satirical review of a faux restaurant by the name of Underfinger, featuring "farm to finger" foods like seahorse sashimi and charcuterie gloves.
 The fictional restaurant was later brought to life in a pop-up event hosted by Brooklyn restaurant Do or Dine.
 A short-form documentary was created from the pop-up and later earned the company a James Beard Foundation Journalism Award nomination in the Humor category.